xxx/lpc-rs/doc/glossary.md

-While I'm aware of a small number of cases where the prototype is called the "master" when compared to clones, this documentation will always use "prototype" to refer to these objects, and "master" or "master object" to refer to the single master object.
+While I'm aware of a small number of cases where the prototype is called the "master" when compared to clones, this documentation will always use "prototype" to refer to these objects, and "master" or "master object" to refer to the single object that runs the game.

 ## S

 ### simul efun (sefun)

 Short for "simulated efun".
 These are functions that are defined in LPC, but are callable from anywhere, just like an efun.
-The driver can be configured to not include them, in which case there won't be any available.
+The driver can be configured at runtime to not include them, in which case there won't be any available.

 It should be noted that simul efuns act similar to the auto-inherit mechanism, but are _not_ inherited.
 They are simply available everywhere.